savionlevi/JavaChallenges/README.md

 # JavaChallenges

+# In this repo:
-# In this repo are some java challenges i've completed
+  # some java challenges i've completed
+  # Some exercises